phense/win10guide/docs/backup-1.md

 - another internal Hard Disk
 - an external Hard Disk / SSD
 - USB-Stick or
+- a Cloud-Service, such as Google Drive, Microsoft Onedrive, Dropbox, etc.
-- writeable media, such as writable Blu-ray Discs (needs BD-ROM drive).
+- writeable media, such as writable Blu-ray Discs (needs BD-ROM drive)

 Anything is fine as long as it can hold the amount of data shown on _your_ `C:\Users\'Username'\` folder.